 Now, though, disposable options are near enough impossible to find.
 Instead, holiday snaps have become serious business.
 We’re all budding travel photographers, and we want to get the best snaps possible.
 As such, more planning goes into our photo taking.
 To ensure you get off on the right footing next time you go away, we’ve covered some of the bases for you.

 The first question you should ask is what you’ll use to take your snaps.
 With disposable options out of the window, there are two main contenders:

-Digital cameras are the first choice, and they still lead the way when it comes to holiday snaps.
+Digital are the first choice, and they still lead the way when it comes to holiday snaps.
 Unlike disposable options, these have great memories and allow you to see photos before you take them.
 Plus, even cheap options offer reasonably good quality.
 Some even provide different features, such as soft focus and differing aperture speeds.
-And, if you want to take pictures from a distance, you could always invest in zoom lenses which would do the job.
+Here is a great guide on how to understand and use aperture.
+And, if you want to take pictures from a distance, you could always invest in zoom lenses which would do the job.”

 Of course, the choice depends on what you’ll be photographing, and what you intend to use those pictures for.
 Consider the plus points of both, and decide which would best suit your needs.

 Making them look good